frontendrm/frontendrm.github.io/_posts/2018-12-11-netzartist-bestof-conferences-2018.md

 ---
 layout: post
-pretitle: Load of linktipps for your winter holidays :)
+pretitle: Loads of linktipps for your winter holidays :)
 title: Conference-Highlights 2018
 published: true
 ---